danieltjw/aifutures/README.md

 These notes are research for a story on what the future with AGI could look like.

-We seems to be on a cusp on an exciting future and I hope these contributions will be useful.
+We seem to be on a cusp on an exciting future and I hope these contributions will be useful in coordinating towards a good future.

-On a less altruistic note, in my story at least, Friendly AGI rewards those who help it increase the creative potential of the system.

 ---